 - Use as a dip for this chapati recipe, naan breads and popadoms, or serve with hot crispy parmentier potatoes (I love hot potatoes with cold dip!)

 - Serve as an Indian beetroot yogurt salad (you may wish to decrease the amount of yogurt slightly).

 What to do with leftover raita:

-- Spooned over a grilled piece of salmon
+- Spooned over grilled salmon.

-- On toast sprinkled with goats cheese or walnuts
+- On toast sprinkled with goats cheese or walnuts.

 - Toddler mini Jones loves it as a yogurt dip with pinwheels, baked cheese puffs or pasta.

-Vegan raita: use a plain (no added sugar) vegan yogurt.
+- Vegan raita: use plain vegan yogurt.

-- 1c | 255g Plain yogurt no added sugar
+- 1c (250g) Plain yogurt

-- ½ tsp ground cumin
+- ½ teaspoon ground cumin

-- tsp fresh lemon juice optional
+- teaspoon fresh lemon juice optional

 - pinch sea salt to taste